Jackknife Empirical Likelihood Method for U Statistics Based on Multivariate Samples and its Applications: Data analysis

 where $P(X_1 < Y_1 < Z_1)$ is the probability that an individual with AD has lower A$\beta$ levels compared to a CN individual, and the CN individual has lower A$\beta$ levels compared to an individual with LMCI.
 If this probability is high, it indicates that the A$\beta$ biomarker effectively distinguishes between the three cognitive states.
 The probability $P(X_2 < Y_2 < Z_2)$ can be interpreted similarly.\\

-This comparison tells us which biomarker, A$\beta$ or p-tau, is more effective in highlighting the changes or differences among the three cognitive conditions.
-A positive estimated value of $\theta$ means A$\beta$ levels give a clearer picture of the progression from normal cognition to late mild impairment to Alzheimer's disease, while a negative $\theta$ means p-tau levels do.\\
+This comparison tells us which biomarker, A$\beta$ or p-tau, is more effective in distinguishing among the three cognitive conditions.
+A positive estimate of $\theta_V$ suggests that A$\beta$ levels provide a clearer characterization of the progression from normal cognition to late mild impairment to Alzheimer's disease, whereas a negative value of $\theta_V$ indicates greater discriminatory power for p-tau levels. \\

 In total, 883 results were included in this analysis, with sample sizes for the three individual classes being 222, 122, and 539, respectively.
-We used the JEL, Normal approximation, and Kernel-based methods, as described in Section 2.1, to construct confidence intervals for the difference between two VUSs.
+We used the JEL, Normal approximation, and Kernel-based methods, as described in Section \ref{CI for VUS}, to construct confidence intervals for the difference between two VUSs.
 The JEL method took 3.4 hours, the Normal approximation method took 4.7 hours, and the Kernel-based method (with 1000 bootstraps) took 52 hours to obtain results for this real data analysis using R software on the previously specified laptop. \\

 In Table \ref{real data table}, we presented the confidence intervals calculated using the three methods discussed above.
 Since the lower bounds of confidence intervals are positive, the A$\beta$ biomarker is more effective in highlighting the changes or differences among the three cognitive conditions.
-From simulation studies, we observed that the performance of the JEL method is slightly better compared to the other two methods in terms of coverage probability.
-Additionally, the time taken by the JEL method is significantly less compared to the other two methods.
-Therefore, we recommend the JEL method-based confidence intervals for the difference of two VUSs.
+From the simulation studies, we found that the JEL method performs better, and therefore we recommend JEL-based confidence intervals for the difference of two VUSs. \\